Frequently Asked Questions

 The maximum number that can register from a school is 2 teachers and 8 students.
 Due to limited places, we can’t accept school groups bigger than the maximum.

 For accounting purposes, what is the GST component of the registration cost?

 We often get requests from school account managers asking what portion of the registration cost is meals so they can calculate the GST.
 The registration cost is a nominal contribution and does not cover the $1000 per head participant cost, it is simply a registration contribution i.e. there is no breakdown for food or other costs.
 This means your GST is simply 10% of your registration cost e.g. for a full registration cost of $200 the GST is $20 so the total cost is $220.

 Kids Teaching Kids Week

 How is Kids Teaching Kids Week different to a Kids Teaching Kids Conference?

 Kids Teaching Kids Week is a national celebration.
 There will be thousands of student-led presentations across Australia, celebrating and recognising the outstanding environmental work that is taking place in Australian schools and communities.

-Kids Teaching Kids Week takes place 5-9 September 2016.
-Registering for Kids Teaching Kids Week is a commitment to presenting a student-led workshop some time during the week (5-9 Sept).
-It does not have to be a lengthy presentation; 20 minutes will qualify.
-This could be with in a class or between different classes at your school.
-Alternatively you may decide to host an event involving a number of schools and round robin workshop presentations, or you could get involved with an event happening near you.
-Check out the map at the bottom of our home page to fins an event near you.
+Kids Teaching Kids Week takes place 3 – 7 September 2018.
+Registering for Kids Teaching Kids Week is a commitment to presenting a student-led workshop sometime during the week (3 – 7 Sept).
+This could be within a class or between different classes at your school.
+Alternatively, you may decide to host an event involving a number of schools and round-robin workshop presentations, or you could get involved with an event happening near you.
+Check out the map at the bottom of our home page to find an event near you.

 How do we find out about events happening near us?